Distance: 13 miles

 This day’s hike would be a mixture of history, a few animals and lovely, gentle, rolling countryside.
 We did not get out of town undetected, as we were observed by a beady-eyed chicken.

-One mile east of Orton as we walked down Knott Lane, we came upon a much larger stone circle, Gamelands Stone Circle, than the one we saw yesterday.
+One mile east of Orton as we walked down Knott Lane, we came upon a much larger stone circle than the ones we saw yesterday: Gamelands Stone Circle.
 Unfortunately, part of the circle is missing due to many years of farming.

-As we walked on, we met up with a group of hikers that we had met yesterday.
+As we walked on, we met up with a group of hikers that we had met just the day before.
 One of the joys of long-distance hiking is meeting the same people day after day on the trail or in a pub in the evening.
-Hikers that I have met on some of my excursions have become very good friends.
+Several hikers that I have met on some of my excursions have become very good friends.

 Some very friendly ponies trotted up to greet us as we invaded their pasture.

-If we had not read about this day’s walk ahead of time, we would have missed the location of possibly Britain’s most important prehistoric site Severals Village.
-It is only obvious from the air, so all we were able to make out were a few lumps and bumps on the fell.
+If we had not read about this day’s walk ahead of time, we would have missed the location of possibly Britain’s most important prehistoric site: Severals Village.
+It is clearly apparent from the air; from the ground we could only make out a few lumps and bumps on the fell.

-Crossing Smardale Bridge, we encountered another possible prehistoric site called the Giants’ Graves.
+Crossing Smardale Bridge, we encountered another possibly prehistoric site called the Giants’ Graves.
 In spite of such a mysterious name, these “pillow mounds” are thought to be ancient farmers’ rabbit warrens.

 We continued walking up Smardale Fell taking in the pastoral landscape.